Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Proposed Target Search

 \subsection{Pixel-level Targetness Map}

-Estimating the targetness at the pixel level is important to localize target instances in observer videos.
-Unlike supervoxel-based candidates used in~\cite{Yonetani2015}, trajectory-based candidates do not cover an entire video frame.
-Therefore, some interpolation techniques are needed to generate a pixel-level targetness map.
+$P(a_{X^{(i)}} \mid \mathcal{V}\sub{G})$ in Eq.~(\ref{eq:bayes}) describes how likely each trajectory is to be a part of target instances.
+In order to localize target regions in observer videos as we do in Figure~\ref{fig:teaser}, we need to extend this trajectory-level evaluation to be a pixel-level targetness map shown in Figure~\ref{fig:overview}(c).
+Unlike supervoxel candidates used in~\cite{Yonetani2015}, trajectory candidates do not cover an entire video frame.
+This requires some interpolation techniques to generate the pixel-level map.
 We here introduce a simple nearest-neighbor approach to this problem.
 Intuitively, a certain pixel will take the targetness of its nearest neighbor candidate trajectory if the candidate is sufficiently close to the pixel.

 Like a binary assignment $a_{X^{(i)}}$ defined for each candidate $X^{(i)}$, we consider a binary assignment variable $a_{\vct{x}_t}$ for each pixel $\vct{x}_t$.
 That is, $a_{\vct{x}_t}=1$ if $\vct{x}_t$ corresponds to target regions in an observer video.
 The targetness for pixel $\vct{x}_t$ is defined by the posterior probability of $a_{\vct{x}_t}=1$ given a target video $\mathcal{V}\sub{G}$.
 The nearest-neighbor rule to interpolate $a_{\vct{x}_t}$ from $a_{X^{(i)}}$ is defined as follows: